DendrouLab/panpipes/docs/workflows/qc.md

 ### ATAC QC steps
 QC for atac includes some modality specific metrics computation, namely:
-- TSS (transcription start site) enrichment is computed with [mu.atac.tl.tss_enrichment](https://muon.readthedocs.io/en/latest/api/generated/muon.atac.tl.tss_enrichment.html)
 - Percent fragments in peaks
 - Number of mitochondrial reads per cell
+- TSS (transcription start site) enrichment is computed with [mu.atac.tl.tss_enrichment](https://muon.readthedocs.io/en/latest/api/generated/muon.atac.tl.tss_enrichment.html)

-Please note that differently from what happens with other modalities,  `panpipes ingest` expects one multiome sample at the time, since concatenating different peak-callings may result in unwanted artefacts.
+Please note that `panpipes ingest` expects that you have concatenated your multiome samples and so expects one multiome sample at the time, since concatenating different peak-callings may result in unwanted artefacts.
 Please check the cellranger documentation on how to aggregate multiple atac runs before using panpipes.

 ### Repertoire (Rep) QC Steps
 - Using the [scirpy](https://scirpy.scverse.org/en/stable/index.html) library (v.0.12.0), the chains are qc'd with [scirpy.tl.chain_qc](https://scirpy.scverse.org/en/stable/generated/scirpy.tl.chain_qc.html)